 Clay bar is a completely safe treatment for contamination removal from your vehicle’s surface, and when used properly, will not cause any damage or harm to the clearcoat

 However, a clay bar can lift away any protection applied before the decontamination treatment.
-If any glass coatings are done before the decontamination treatment, it will be compromised in this process and will require a reapplication afterward.
+If any glass coatings are done before the decontamination treatment, they will be compromised in this process and will require a reapplication afterward.

 Benefits of Using a Clay Bar On Your Car